catsandsoup32/HME_Training/README.md

 # HME_Training

 Training code for handwritten mathematical expression recognition using a bidirectionally-trained transformer, and a canvas GUI to write math, perform inference, and copy resulting LaTeX to clipboard.
-See the model in action being used to write out the derivative of softmax: TBD.
+See the model in action being used to write out the softmax derivative: TBD.

 # Color Channel Embedding